elmeddinkamalli/iwrite-blog/README.md

 To start the server, run `npm run start:dev` in the terminal.
 This will start the backend server at `http://localhost:4000`.

-To start the frontend, open a new terminal and run `npm start`.
+To start the frontend, open a new terminal and run `npm run serve`.
 This will start the development server at `http://localhost:9000`.